LENB

 Notes π

-Ensure that you accurately account for the language characters present in the text string when using the LENB function.
-Excel will provide the correct byte count required for these multi-byte characters, aiding you in data manipulation and formatting.
+When using the LENB function, account for language characters in your text string.
+Excel will provide the byte count needed for multi-byte characters, assisting in data manipulation and formatting.

 Questions π